 As a senior advisor to the Messaging, Malware, and Mobile Anti-Abuse Working Group (M3AAWG), starting in 2016 I worked with the M3AAWG Board to redesign their Outreach initiatives, creating and leading programs developing anti-abuse capabilities and capacity in Latin America and the Caribbean, Asia Pacific, and Africa, considering each regions’ culture, values, and resource endowments, including critical support for engagement with regulators, law enforcement, and international organizations.
 I am also the co-chair of M3AAWG’s IoT Special Interest Group (SIG), working with Internet Service Providers (ISPs) to understand and evaluate the feasibiliy of IoT reputation models.
 I have included reference letters detailing these engagements from APWG and M3AAWG leadership in the supporting documents.

 Developing these global partnerships has given me substantial access to technical, law enforcement, intelligence, and international organizations actively navigating processes for more effectively collaborating to combat cybercrime.
 Through these applications of my research on collaboration and governance I have created regional and global impact, helping to create organizations that continue to develop cybersecurity capabilities and capacities, in collaboration with global partners in the cybersecurity, law enformcement, and policy communities.
 It also provides unique insight into the real-world challenges of developing these collaborations, valuable as pragmatic empirical evidence for both theory- and policy-relevant research.
 Many of these organizations have substantive demand for engagement with scholars that can help them better leverage their knowledge and capabilities in the international system and global governance.
 This access and experience, not only understanding the technical, governance, and engagement challenges, but also understanding the diverse cultural and regional challenges, also contributes to my research-led teaching.

+Again, at the end of this section you need to highlight how this work will progress, what you want to do about it – for instance, mention work with SCS and CS here to work with law enforcement, etc. Work with development folk in the department….

 Teaching Understanding the social, political, and economic challenges presented by emerging trends in Internet operations, operational cybersecurity, online platforms, and cybercrime requires engaging students in contemporary, real-world problems.
-In my current role I developed my department’s Cyber Policy Concentration from the ground up, creating a comprehensive curriculum and development programme for masters students in both the Department of International Affairs and the Department of Public Service and Administration.
+In my current role I developed my department’s Cyber Policy Concentration from the ground up, creating a comprehensive curriculum and development programme for Masters students in both the Department of International Affairs and the Department of Public Service and Administration.
 This interdisciplinary, research-led programme (now in its third year) provides accessible deep dives into digital technologies that highlight the politics of these complex systems’ design, operations, and security.

 The four courses I developed and teach in this program have been well received by students and faculty: